p-ssanders/jvex/README.md

 <details>
 <summary>Consume a VEX Document</summary>

-Deserialize JSON using `jackson-databind` or a framework that uses it (e.g.: Spring Web MVC) The deserialization approach accepts any valid OpenVEX 0.2.0 JSON.
+Deserialize JSON using `jackson-databind` or a framework that uses it (e.g.: Spring Web MVC).
+The deserialization process includes validation to only accept valid OpenVEX 0.2.0 JSON.
 It fails if the JSON is invalid according to the spec (i.e.: MUSTs, required fields, types, conditional logic, etc.)

 ```java